Sliding Scale Therapy: Understanding Its Relevance & Working

-Compassionate therapists also believe that those who cannot afford therapy shall not be left outside the bracket of the recovery process.
+Sliding scale meaning goes in a way that compassionate therapists also believe that those who cannot afford therapy shall not be left outside the bracket of the recovery process.
 To maintain the balance between their profit and empathetic assistance, those who have less income pay less fee for session whereas those who can afford pay a greater amount.

 How To Calculate The Price For Sliding Scale Therapy?

-If we take a sliding scale example; an office charging $150 for therapy will ask you to pay $50 if your annual income is less than $65,000.
+If we take a sliding scale counseling example; an office charging $150 for therapy will ask you to pay $50 if your annual income is less than $65,000.
 Or let’s say that your annual income is $120,000 then you pay $100 for your each therapy session.

 Let us help you with some tips on how to calculate your sliding scale fee.

 1. Find out what is the amount of therapy in your locality or city.
 It could be seen in the name of ‘usual and customary rate’ or ‘customary and reasonable rate’.

 2. Calculate the number of big chunks you need to run your business, lifestyle, rents and legal fees.

 3. Find what is the lowest salary you can accept to run your business.
 Now add the annual cost and lowest salary and divide the number by 12.
 This is the amount of income you need to get every month.